pantographe/view_component-form/README.md

 end
 ```

-Now let's generate your own components to customize the rendering.
+Now let's generate your own components to customize their rendering.
 We can use the standard view_component generator:

 ```console
 bin/rails generate component Custom::Form::TextField --inline --parent ViewComponent::Form::TextFieldComponent